 For the winter games the torch is lit in the same way as for the summer games, with one difference: the handing over of the flame to the first runner takes place near the monument to Pierre de Coubertin near the stadium.

-Another highlight prior to the competitions is the opening ceremony, which features a parade, an opening speech, the Olympic anthem, and raising the Olympic flag.
-Following the Olympic Games are the Paralympic Games.
-The Paralympics are elite sport events for athletes from six different disability groups.
+Another highlight prior to the competitions is the opening ceremony, which features lots of entertainment including a participant parade, an opening speech, the Olympic anthem, and raising the Olympic flag and finally lighting the Olympic torch with the flame form the relay.
+Following the Olympic Games are the Paralympic Games, with elite sport events for athletes from different disability groups.

 Some businesses in host cities suspend their operations during the Olympic Games.
 Some workers living in host cities take their annual vacation during this time of the year to volunteer for or watch the Olympic Games.
 Hotel reservation rates also rise during the games.

-In the context of the modern Olympic Games, the Olympic flame, which is a key part of the torch relay, represents the positive values that are associated with fire.
+The Olympic flame, featured in the torch relay leading up to the start of the games, represents the positive values that are associated with fire.
 The purity of the flame is guaranteed by the way it is lit using the sun’s rays.
-The choice of Olympia as a departure point emphasizes the link between the ancient and modern games and underlines the profound connection between these two events.
+The choice of Olympia, Greece as a departure point emphasizes the link between the ancient and modern games and underlines the profound connection between these two events.

 In this Article